56kcloud/Training/DockerCon/logging/log-drivers.md

 ### Deploy the ELK stack file to the Swarm

+**Docker Desktop Users:** Before continuing, check your Docker for Desktop preferences -> Kubernetes If "Deploy Docker Stacks to Kubernetes by default" is checked, uncheck.
+If left checked, the following command will fail.

 1. Now we have the stack downloaded, we can deploy it to the Swarm.

     ```